 - It is important to name a beneficiary.
 Do not assume that your retirement plan will be distributed according to your will.
 If you don't name a beneficiary, the distribution of benefits may be controlled by state or federal law or according to your particular retirement plan.
 Some plans automatically distribute money to a spouse or children.
 While others may leave it to the retirement plan holder's estate, this could have negative tax consequences.
 The only way to control where the money goes is to name a beneficiary.

 - You may want to designate a trust as your beneficiary.
-If your estate is more than the current estate tax exclusion ($2 million for 2007 and 2008) and a large portion of it consists of retirement plans, it may make sense to direct that the plans be payable to a trust rather than to the surviving spouse.
+If your estate is more than the current estate tax exclusion ($5.43 million for 2015) and a large portion of it consists of retirement plans, it may make sense to direct that the plans be payable to a trust rather than to the surviving spouse.
 The trust must be properly drafted to avoid tax consequences, so consult with your attorney before doing this.
 If you want your money to go into a trust for your children, be sure to designate the trust as the beneficiary.
 If you name your children, the money will go directly to them.

 - If you have major life changes, be sure to keep your retirement plan updated.
 If you get married or have children, you may want to change your beneficiary.
 Also, if your spouse was your beneficiary and you get divorced, your former spouse will still be the beneficiary -- divorce does not automatically remove an ex-spouse as beneficiary.
 If you wish to remove a former spouse from the plan, you will have to fill out a new beneficiary designation form.